dpghazi-zz/stack-overflow-big-data-processing/README.md

 # AWS EMR Big Data Processing w/ Spark and Hadoop | Python, PySpark
 ## **Project Description**

+- Launched an Elastic MapReduce (EMR) cluster and created a Spark application written in Python.
-- Spun an EMR cluster and performed spark-submit to process data from the [2021 Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey).
+- Implemented Python API for Apache Spark (PySpark) and performed spark-submit to process data from the [2021 Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey).
-- Wrote codes (Python & PySparkSQL) for Spark storage job to process the data.
-- Connected to EMR master node using SSH to run interactive queries, examine log files, and submit Linux commands via Amazon Linux 2.
+- Created an S3 bucket to upload the data so EMR can access it for data processing.
+- Locally issued Linux commands (Amazon Linux 2) to master node by connecting to Elastic Compute Cloud (EC2) instance using Secure Shell (SSH) connection.

 ### **Overview**

-- Created an EMR cluster with cluster launch mode where a S3 bucket was created automatically to store the logs
+- Created an EMR cluster with cluster launch mode and first S3 bucket was created automatically to store logs
     - Software Configuration
         - emr-5.33.0
         - Spark: Spark 2.4.7 on Hadoop 2.10.1 YARN and Zeppelin 0.9.0